ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 ### `collapse`

 The `collapse` action collapses the sections of the `amp-accordion`.
 If a section is already collapsed, it will stay collapsed.
 When called with no argument, it will collapse all section of the accordion.
-Specify a specific section by adding the `section` argument and the corresponding `id` as the value.
+Specify a section by adding the `section` argument and the corresponding `id` as the value.

 ```html
 <button on="tap:myAccordion.collapse">Collapse All Sections</button>